iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 $$u_t(x|x_1)$$ can be computed efficiently.
 We discuss these points in the following.

-## Gaussian conditional probability paths
+## Gaussian Conditional Probability Paths

 The vector field that defines a probability path is usually not unique.
 This is often due to invariance properties of the distribution, e.g. rotational